 Cadaques Spain Travel Guide

 Its whitewashed houses, clinging to steep hillsides and overlooking a sparkling bay, create a scene that captivates artists and travelers alike.
-This guide has practical travel information for this special part of Catalonia.
+This guide has down-to-earth travel information for this special part of Catalonia.
 It covers trip preparation plus immersion in local culture.

-Dramatic cliffs and hidden coves influence the landscape.
+Stunning cliffs and hidden coves influence the landscape.

-A sanctuary with unique geological formations.
+A sanctuary with special rock formations.

 Rich underwater ecosystems thrive here.